India Visa and Passport Requirements

 All visa applications are subject to a non-refundable £10.20 VFS service charge.

 Transit: up to 15 days within three months of the date of issue.

 Tourist/business: three to six months, or one or two years (maximum stay of 180 days per visit).

 Visas are valid from the date of issue not your date of departure.

 Cconsular section at your nearest embassy or high commission.
-For UK nationals, India has outsourced its visa application services to VF Services (http://in.vfsglobal.co.uk) and applications at the high commission in London are no longer accepted.
-There are also Indian Visa Application Centres in London, Hayes, Birmingham, Cardiff, Manchester, Glasgow and Edinburgh.
+For UK nationals, India has outsourced its visa application services to VF Services (http://in.vfsglobal.co.uk).
+There are also Indian Visa Application Centres in London, Hayes, Birmingham, Cardiff, Manchester, Leicester, Glasgow and Edinburgh.
 In the USA, India’s visa application services are handled by Travisa Outsourcing (https://indiavisa.travisaoutsourcing.com).